thouyang/self_driving_with_corner_cases/README.md

 # Self Driving Car with Uncertain Data Analysis
-If you find this code useful, please cite our paper
+If you find this code useful, please cite our paper "[Autonomous driving quality assurance with data uncertainty analysis] " (https://ieeexplore.ieee.org/abstract/document/9891977)
 ## Introduction
 CNNs is widely using to build self-driving cars.
 Nvidia's Dave2, the model that using for autonomous cars, one of the easiest ways to build a Self-driving car.